 He hauled the wheel.
 “Sorry.
 Did you see that lightning?
 I almost missed the turnoff.
 Now I don’t know if the fossils are worth it…how much time do you figure we have?”

-A paper cup skittered in a gust, a couple in shorts and sunglasses, walking in a hand-balancing way over a network of exposed roots, moved up the trail.
-There was here only this stand of pine, the restrooms, and the trailhead.
-Four people climbed into an SUV, swung off, a man shifted feet on the sidewalk, looking at his phone.
+A paper cup skittered in a gust, a couple in shorts and sunglasses, walking hand-balanced over a network of exposed roots, moved up the trail.
+There was only this stand of pine, the restrooms, and the trailhead.
+Four people climbed into an SUV, swung off; a man shifted feet on the sidewalk, looking at his phone.

 “Let’s chance it.”

 The man chuckled.
 “Waiting for my wife.
-Um, no, we just stopped here.
+Um, no, we just stopped here, for the privy services.
 Can’t tell you.”

 “Well, you know, this year we thought we’d just take off driving, see what we found along the way.”